yurakomarnitskyi/django-scraper/README.md

 1. Clone the repository: `https://github.com/yurakomarnitskyi/django-scraper.git`
 2. Navigate to the project directory: `cd django-scraper`
 3. Start Docker Compose: `docker-compose up`
+4. Scrap manual `docker-compose exec app python app/scrap_file.py`
-4. Dump the db now by running this command in a new console: `docker-compose exec app python app/db_dump.py`
+5. Dump the db now by running this command in a new console: `docker-compose exec app python app/db_dump.py`

-5. See this db data by opening this directory: `docker exec -it <container_name_or_id> /bin/bash`, `cd /root/django_scraper/app/dumps`, `cat filename.json` or use DockerDesktop
+### See this db data by opening this directory:
+1. `docker exec -it <container_name_or_id> /bin/bash`,
+2. `cd /root/django_scraper/app/dumps`,
+3. `cat filename.json` or use DockerDesktop

 ### Managing Daemons
 To control daemons within the Snort container, open another bash window: